 Look at each model and decide which is the most useful for your purposes.
-We like the Bar-On/MHS Model because of the many years of research that went into its creation and the many research studies that support its ability to measure emotional intelligence skills accurately AND the fact that it is available as a self-report instrument and as a 360 degree (multi-rater) instrument.
+We prefer the Bar-On/MHS Model because of the many years of empirical research that went into its creation and the many research studies that support its ability to measure emotional intelligence skills accurately.
+It is an online self-assessment instrument which can also be expanded to be a 360 degree (multi-rater) assessment.
 This makes it unique in the world of emotional intelligence assessments and makes the EQ-i 2.0 very flexible for use with a wide variety of types of clients.

 When do you use the EQ-i and when do you use the EQ 360?